LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 ```

 > [!tip]
-> We don't add the newly created `HTMLImageElement` to the DOM, which means its never rendered on the HTML page.
+> Because the created `HTMLImageElement` is never added to the DOM, it's never rendered on the HTML page.
-> We simply use the browsers' ability to decode an Image from the Base64 data URI and then hold on to the result in memory.
+> I simply use the browsers' ability to decode an Image from the Base64 data URI and then hold on to the result in memory.

-The solution is quite simple, does not use any async/promise code, and we don't need to handle any network failures.
+The solution is quite simple, does not use any async/promise code, and I don't need to handle any network failures.
 The game screen is simply black until the code is fully loaded and the game launches.
-This is fast enough that we also don't need a loading screen.
+This is fast enough that a loading screen isn't necessary either.

 ### Game Input

 The last step now is to implement polling the browser for game inputs.
 I won't go into how this works for keyboard because it is quite boring.
-But, since this project is all about making the game accessible, we can't ignore mobile devices.
+But, since this project is all about making the game accessible, I can't ignore mobile devices.
 And most of these don't ship with keyboards [anymore](https://en.wikipedia.org/wiki/HTC_Dream).

-[Touch input in the browser](https://developer.mozilla.org/en-US/docs/Games/Techniques/Control_mechanisms/Mobile_touch) uses a _push_ system, where we register a listener on an Element and receive callbacks:
+The [touch input API](https://developer.mozilla.org/en-US/docs/Games/Techniques/Control_mechanisms/Mobile_touch) in the browser uses a _push_ system, where we register a listener on an Element and receive callbacks:

 ```java
 private JoystickState last_input_state = JoystickState.NEUTRAL;